vue-styleguidist/vue-styleguidist/docs/docs/Documenting.md

 ## Code comments

-Vue styleguidist will display the contents or your components’ JSDoc comment blocks.
+Vue styleguidist will display the contents of your components’ JSDoc comment blocks.

-> **Note:** Component’s and documentation comments are parsed by default by the [vue-docgen-api](Docgen.md) library.
+> **Note:** Components and documentation comments are parsed by default by the [vue-docgen-api](Docgen.md) library.

 > **Note:** You can change this behavior using [propsParser](/Configuration.md#propsparser) options.